le0daniel/graphql-tools/readme.md

 Creating reusable fields are easy.
 Create a function or method that returns a field, then it can be used everywhere.

+When creating shared fields it is useful to use `ofTypeResolver()`.
+You can define a closure, taking the type registry as a first argument.
+This way, you don't need to pass the type registry down.

 ```php
 use GraphQlTools\Definition\Field\Field;
 use GraphQlTools\Contract\TypeRegistry;